humdrum-tools/humdrum-documentation/guide/ch37/index.md

 Electronic editing entails translating one representation into another representation.
-In many cases, an electronic edition is prepared from existing source documents \-- such as printed scores or manuscripts.
-In other cases, an electronic edition may be prepared from another electronic form \-- such as MIDI.
+In many cases, an electronic edition is prepared from existing source documents &mdash; such as printed scores or manuscripts.
+In other cases, an electronic edition may be prepared from another electronic form &mdash; such as MIDI.
 When translating between two formats, it is important to be familiar with both representations.
-Descriptions of a number of popular electronic music formats may be found in Eleanor Selfridge-Field\'s encyclopedic [*Handbook of Musical Codes*](guide.bibliog.html#Handbook) (1997).
+Descriptions of a number of popular electronic music formats may be found in Eleanor Selfridge-Field's encyclopedic [*Handbook of Musical Codes*](guide.bibliog.html#Handbook) (1997).

 The principal processes involved in electronic editing include